 How should you prepare?

 Once you finalize your specialty training at a national level, you should be ready for the exam, however, we recommend that you complete the Curriculum Passport in order to self-assess your current knowledge level.
 With this self-assessment, you can identify on which sections you should improve your knowledge.
-In case you have some gaps to fill, the EHA Learning Center can help you.
+In case you have some gaps to fill, the EHA Campus can help you.

 European Hematology Exam